 - See if there are other accounts or packages you could make use of, such as offset accounts which could help reduce the amount of interest that you pay

 - Discuss the pros and cons of changing to a fixed or variable interest rate or choose to split your home loan between variable and fixed

 - Explore making extra repayments or changing frequency of payments

 - Consider refinancing your home loan and consolidating any other debts.
 If you have enough equity in your home, you may be able to consolidate your other debts to a lower interest rate.

 You will need to consider what will work for you, taking into account your financial needs, situation and goals.
 Ask your lender about your options.

 5. Work from home

-Many people have found that working from home comes with benefits, beyond the ability to concentrate.
-You don’t have to pay for transport to and from work, you’re less likely to eat lunch out, and you’re far less likely to go wild at after work drinks.
+While working from home, you might end up paying more for heating and electricity, but you don’t have to pay for transport to work , you’re less likely to eat lunch out, and you’re far less likely to go wild at after work drinks!